MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture-video.md

 ---
 title: Screen capture to video
-description: This article describes how to use the Windows.Graphics.Capture APIs to capture video of the display or an app window. ms.date: 07/28/2020 ms.topic: article
+description: This article describes how to encode frames captured from the screen with the Windows.Graphics.Capture APIs to a video file. ms.date: 07/28/2020 ms.topic: article
 dev_langs: